The Open Internet

 Issues around the Open Internet – sometimes known as the net neutrality debate – have been of interest to policy-makers, regulators and industry stakeholders for some time and recently gained public prominence following changes in regulations in the US and at the EU level.

 The BSG has taken a central role in the UK and EU debates.
 We believe in a vibrant and Open Internet that allows for innovation in both content and infrastructure.
 The concept of an Open Internet is guided by 3 principles:

 - Users should be able to access all legal content

 - There should be no discrimination against content providers on the basis of commercial rivalry

 - Traffic management policies should be clear and transparent

-An Open Internet is best achieved by an effective and competitive market, combined with transparency of traffic management policies.
-The UK has such a market, unlike much of the USA, and has supplemented high levels of transparency with self-regulatory Codes of Practices that involve Internet Service Providers (ISPs) making tangible and specific commitments.
+An Open Internet is best achieved by an effective and competitive market, combined with the transparency of traffic management policies.
+The UK has such a market, unlike much of the US, and has supplemented high levels of transparency with self-regulatory Codes of Practices that involve Internet Service Providers (ISPs) making tangible and specific commitments.